Until We Have Faces: Critical

 Until We Have Faces received generally positive reviews, although critics claimed that it didn't match up to the band's previous album, Innocence & Instinct.

 Allmusic's Gregory Heaney said, "blending the plaintive, often reflective sound of post-grunge with a metal edge, Red's third album, Until We Have Faces, finds the band making its most polished album yet."
 Heaney wrote, "While there’s always a danger of bands going stale, the gamble seems to have paid off here for them, and the album shows a band whose sound is as sweeping and heavy as it's ever been, making this an album that's sure to please longtime fans and make an easy convert out of anyone looking for some new post-grunge heaviness."

-Alpha Omega News' Elise graded the album an A, and wrote that, "musically, 'Until We Have Faces' is more an extension of 'Innocence and Insinct' as opposed to a follow-up.
+Alpha Omega News' Elise graded the album an A, and wrote that, "musically, 'Until We Have Faces' is more an extension of 'Innocence and Instinct' as opposed to a follow-up.
 It has strong guitars and melodies and the same rough edges listeners have come to expect from Red.
 Lyrically, however, the band has delved deeper and darker than before.
 The album's theme of being faceless and struggling to find your true identity is easily relatable for most listeners".
 Elise wrote, "although at first I was unsure if 'Until We Have Faces' could measure up to the standards set by Red's previous two releases, I was pleasantly surprised by how far it exceeded expectations.
 It will definitely go down as the next installment of Red's strong musical record."

 Alt Rock Live's Jonathan Faulkner wrote, "With all of this it is safe to say that Red is quickly working their way into the list of great Christian rock groups that are out on the market today.
 They have a solid message, a strong lineup of musicians and now it would seem a household name and an album that we will still be listening to years down the road."